hashicorp/design-system/website/docs/components/form/segmented-group/partials/guidelines/guidelines.md

 - To submit a form or set of inputs.
 A Segmented Group can exist within a form to collect complex data, but should not submit that data via a form method.
 Use the guidelines in [Form patterns](/patterns/form-patterns) instead.
 - To connect multiple fields that each require their own label.
 - When adding a prefix or suffix to an input field.
-This is not currently supported by Helios form components, instead consider using a simple text element preceeding or following the form element.
+This is not currently supported by Helios form components, instead consider using a simple text element preceding or following the form element.

 ## Primitive components

-A Segmented Group can consist of multiple primitive subcomponents that vary in their properties and intended input value.
+A Segmented Group can consist of multiple primitive sub-components that vary in their properties and intended input value.
 We recommend limiting usage in Figma to the defined `Segmented Button`, `Segmented Toggle` and `Segmented Input` primitives to ensure consistent styling and grouping.
 The Ember component supports a generic element in either the leading or trailing position if a custom solution is required.

 ### Segmented Button